-- Select File>Batch Process. - 6.
-In the Batch Process window change the input .csv file name to .csv.
+- 5. Select File>Batch Process. - 6.
+In the Batch Process window: - change the input .csv file name to .csv, so that all the .csv files in that folder will be processed. - Check clear 'Append' outputs before first append so that any existing data in the output file is cleared before we start appending to it.

-7. Press the Process button.
-A single merged.csv file will now be created that contains a concatenation of all the other .csv files.
-If merged.csv already exists, you may need to delete it first.
+- 7. Press the Process button.
+A single merged.csv file will now be created that contains a concatenation of all the other .csv files. - 8.
+Select File>Save to save your .transform for future use.

-If the headers are different orders in different .csv files, then you can Stack by header name to get a consistent column order before outputting.
+If the headers are different orders in different .csv files, then you can Stack by header name in your .transform to get a consistent column order before outputting.

-3.16 Replace empty values
+3.17 Replace empty values